 NET REVENUE.
 Net revenue increased \$10.0 million or 8.0% to \$134.9 million in the quarter ended March 31, 1996 from \$124.9 million in the quarter ended April 2, 1995.
-Net revenue from wholesale operations decreased \$2.2 million to \$83.1 million from \$85.3 million, due principally to a \$10.2 million decline in domestic wholesale sales (including a decline of \$2.1 million in off-price revenue, which represents net revenue from the liquidation of discontinued merchandise which carries lower margins), partially offset by increased sales outside the United States of \$8.0 million.
+Net revenue from wholesale operations decreased \$2.2 million to \$83.1 million from \$85.3 million, due principally to a \$10.2 million decline in domestic wholesale sales (including a decline of \$2.1 million in off-price revenue), partially offset by increased sales outside the United States of \$8.0 million.
 Net revenue from retail operations increased \$11.9 million to \$40.2 million from \$28.3 million, primarily attributable to an increase of 16.7% in comparable store net revenue and from volume generated by two new store openings.
 The increase in comparable store net revenue was primarily attributable to a more favorable merchandise mix and the implementation of sophisticated information systems to improve inventory control.
 Net royalties increased 3.3% in the quarter ended March 31, 1996 to \$11.6 million from \$11.3 million in the quarter ended April 2, 1995.
-Revenue from international operations comprised 13.7% and 7.3% of the Company's net revenue during the first quarters of 1996 and 1995, respectively.

 GROSS PROFIT.
 Gross profit increased 8.0% to \$64.4 million in the quarter ended March 31, 1996 from \$59.6 million in the quarter ended April 2, 1995.
 The increase in gross profit resulted from increased net royalties and increased net revenue from product sales.
 Gross profit from product sales increased 9.1% to \$52.8 million in the quarter ended March 31, 1996 from \$48.4 million in the quarter ended April 2, 1995.
-Gross profit as a percentage of net revenue improved slightly to 47.8% in the quarter ended March 31, 1996 as compared to 47.7% in the quarter ended April 2, 1995.
+Gross profit as a percentage of net revenue improved slightly to 47.8% in the quarter ended March 31, 1996 as compared to 47.8% in the quarter ended April 2, 1995.
 Excluding royalties, gross profit from product sales as a percentage of net revenue increased to 42.8% from 42.6% in the comparable 1995 period primarily due to an improvement in the gross profit margins in both the retail and wholesale operations, partially offset by growth in the retail contribution (which generally has a lower gross margin).